-Intramural and recreational activities will resume wherever possible in large indoor facilities or outdoors with 25 or fewer participants who will be required to wear face coverings and observe social distancing guidelines.
-High-touch or high-contact intramurals will be replaced with socially distanced, individual activities focused on fitness and personal wellness such as: open basketball shoot-arounds and lap swimming for limited timeframes and by appointment only.
+Recreational activities will resume wherever possible in large indoor facilities or outdoors and participants will be required to wear face coverings and observe social distancing guidelines.
 Virtual offerings, such as e-sports and wellness tutorials will be used to supplement the programmatic calendar.
-For example, a series of on-demand training videos for beginning runners, and nutritional wellness tutorials are in development for release in the fall.
 Group instruction will also shift to online offerings, and extramural sports and travel will be prohibited in the fall semester.